juliankraft/TermPaper1-Ecoacoustics/README.md

 This repository provides all the relevant code, data and training logs as well as the LaTeX source code and and all visualizations used in the term paper.

+### Repository Structure

+- `LaTeX/`: LaTeX source code of the term paper
+- `code/`: Python code for the CNN model and the evaluation
+- `data/`: InsectSet32 dataset
+- `logs/`: training logs of the CNN model
+- `code/visualization.ipynb`: visualizations used in the term paper